 Students emerge with skills that put them in high demand for today’s rapidly changing, cross-platform newsrooms.
 Students go on to jobs at local television and radio stations, network and cable television, and print and digital news organizations of all sizes.
 They work as reporters and editors, web and broadcast producers and audience engagement and social media specialists.

 Cronkite News – Phoenix is headed by Christina Leonard, a former reporter and editor at The Arizona Republic.
 She leads a team of a dozen editors, all with extensive professional experience, who work closely with students every day.

-Cronkite News – Phoenix benefits from the support of the Donald W. Reynolds Foundation for coverage of business and economics issues, the Robert Wood Johnson Foundation for coverage of health issues, and the Corporation for Public Broadcasting for sustainability and environmental coverage.
+Cronkite News – Phoenix benefits from the support of the Donald W. Reynolds Foundation for coverage of business and economics issues and the Robert Wood Johnson Foundation for coverage of health issues.